Excel-projects/Excel-Favorites/README.md

 ### VBA
 How to install the VBA version
-* Step 1.
-Download the VBA Add-In file [here](https://github.com/aduguid/MicrosoftExcelFavorites/raw/master/VBA/Favorites.xlam?raw=true "Download the VBA Add-In").
+1. Download the VBA Add-In file [here](https://github.com/aduguid/MicrosoftExcelFavorites/raw/master/VBA/Favorites.xlam?raw=true "Download the VBA Add-In").
-* Step 2.
-Copy the file to the XLSTART ```%AppData%\Microsoft\Excel\XLSTART\``` folder on your computer.
+2. Copy the file to the XLSTART ```%AppData%\Microsoft\Excel\XLSTART\``` folder on your computer.
-* Step 3.
-Open Excel and the new ribbon should appear.
+3. Open Excel and the new ribbon should appear.

 ### VSTO
 How to install the VSTO version